 The action comes thick and fast and the onslaught of soldiers never ceases.
 Oops, I died!!

-Robot Monsters is played in a fashion similar to other 3D isometric games; imagine a pinch Buck Rogers mixed with a dollop of Gauntlet and you get the idea.
+Robot Monsters is played in a fashion similar to other 3D isometric games; imagine a pinch Buck Rogers with a dollop of Gauntlet and you get the idea.
 The goal is to rescue the humans, without forgetting those held in stasis pods!
 Along the way are traps designed for us soft fleshy humans: sharp spikes, rotating chunks of metal, and electric floor panels.

 Grab a raygun and fight back!

-We have a weapon which is a great tool for quick kills.
+We have a powerful weapon that is a great tool for quick kills.
 But, refrain from overuse otherwise, it is less effective...
 Thankfully, it can be charged by collecting the green blobs that a dead robot might leave behind.
 There are also bombs - hit the shift key and they detonate killing anything within your vicinity.
 Even the captives so, be careful.

 I know, I know, you wanna see some more screenshots from the intro.
 Well, you're in luck...